node-prism/ngn/README.md

   });
   ```

-* **`start`**
+* **`World > start`**

   Starts the main program loop.
 Does not do anything other than call
   the callback provided to `defineMain`.

   You can use your own loop instead of this one if you prefer, but the builtin loop does things like calculate fps and frame delta for you.
-These values are stored in `world.time`.
-If you create your own loop, it would be a good idea to calculate these values yourself and populate `world.time` with them.
+These values are stored in `state.time`.
+If you create your own loop, it would be a good idea to calculate these values yourself and populate `state.time` with them.

   ```typescript
   start();
   ```

-* **`stop`**
+* **`World > stop`**

   Stops the main program loop (which was defined by passing it to `defineMain`).